By Chance or Choice:

 Who were these “godless rascals”?

-On January 26, 1654, some twenty-five years after the Dutch had taken
+1654, some twenty-five years after the Dutch had taken

-Brazil from Portugal, the colony once again fell to Portuguese control. e
+Brazil from Portugal, the colony once again fell to Portuguese control. e

 gamble of the West India Company had failed.
 Terms of surrender were, how-